 (2) The peak time is between 11:00-16:00.
 Come earlier or later to avoid it.

 (3) After your visit at the Louvre, you can shop in the Carrousel du Louvre.
-They have plenty of merchandises, like luxury, art, book and food.
+They have plenty of merchandises, like luxury, art, books and food.

 (4) Behind the pyramid, there is a passage to the Cour Carrée.
 It is a nice lieu to relax and you can go out from the right passage.
-You will go directly to the Pont des Arts, which used to hang many love locks.
-And go through the bridge to the Rue Mazarine.
-There are many nice boutiques and galleries.
+You will go directly to the Pont des Arts, which is the bridge that used to hang many love locks.
+Head through the bridge to the Rue Mazarine.
+There are many nice boutiques and galleries here.

 (5) You can go back to the metro station (Palais-Royal Musée du Louvre).
-At the exit 5 on the right, there is the Palais Royal after going through the passage.
+At the exit 5 on the right, there is the Palais Royal.
 An installation, called Les Colonnes de Buren, is located in the inner courtyard.
-Here is not famous for tourists but perfect to have some beautiful photos.
+It's the perfect place to take some beautiful photos.